nkhil/Pinterest-for-books/README.md

 # Pocketlists

-An easy to use website to share books and podcasts I love (kind of like a curated digital bookshelf).
+An easy to use website to share books and podcasts they love (kind of like a curated digital bookshelf).

 [Visit the app in development →](http://nikhilvijayan.com/pocketlists/)